pebblecode/pebble-handbook/hiring-great-talent/creative-technologist/screening-candidates.md

 Each panelist should have an interview pack, complete with CV, other relevant information, scoring sheet and any notes from previous interactions or interviews.

 ### Interview Scoring
-Each panel will have the candidate for just under 1 hour and be assessed, out of 5 (so that it matches the reviewing stars on Recruitee), on: Problem Solving, Leadership, Teamwork, Functional Competence, Company Fit.
+Each panel will have the candidate for just under 1 hour and be assessed, out of 5 (so that it matches the reviewing stars on Recruitee), on:

+- Problem Solving
+- Leadership
+- Teamwork
+- Functional Competence
+- Company Fit.

 Each member of the panel will be given a scoring sheet and some guidance.
 As a rule, 4 and above is a hire… below is a no-hire!
 At the end of the process all scores will be totalled up and an average taken.